MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 ### microstrategy.dossier.create(props)

 This method creates an iFrame on the web page (in the location specified by the `placeholder` property) and inserts a link to the URL (specified by the `url` property) where the dashboard to be embedded is located.

 #### Return value

 This method returns a promise, which is resolved to a `Dossier` object when the dashboard instance is created.

 The `props` parameter contains required key-value pairs that define the URL where the dashboard is located and the ID of the `<div>` placeholder where the iFrame containing the dashboard instance will be created.
 It can also contain other optional key-value pairs to customize the UI, features, and authentication.

 Embedding too many pages using the Embedding SDK can lead to performance problems and even browser crashes due to limited browser resources.
-To ensure stable performance, it's recommended to embed the MicroStrategy Library page in no more than 4 to 6 containers.
+To ensure stable performance, it's recommended to embed the Strategy Library page in no more than 4 to 6 containers.

 The other similar APIs like `microstrategy.embeddingContexts.embedReportPage(props)` and `microstrategy.embeddingContexts.embedLibraryPage(props)` follow this rule.

 The `props` parameter is explained in [Properties](#properties).

 ### Dossier.getDossierInstanceId()

 After calling `microstrategy.dossier.create(props)` to embed a dashboard and get a `Dossier` object, you can use `Dossier.getDossierInstanceId()` to get the embedded dashboard's instance id.

 #### Return value

 This method returns a promise, which is resolved to the dashboard instance id.
-An example is as below:
+An example is as
+below:

 #### Sample